**New dates & Special Covid-19 Prices**

 So much of what I encountered in my research resonated.
 It helped me see my mother as a woman, not just a mother.
 I saw a woman who had encountered and endured countless obstacles and traumas, and I began to understand that while my mother did the best she could with what she had, it was/is also true that the little girl I was didn’t get what she needed.
 Neither did the adolescent girl I was or the young woman I was.
 The woman I am today still carries that cross.

 Still, there were questions that remained unanswered.
-My mother was a brown, immigrant woman who endured the kind of extreme poverty I only saw in the Save the Children commercials of my childhood.
+My mother is a brown, immigrant woman who endured the kind of extreme poverty I only saw in the Save the Children commercials of my childhood.
 Yes, we were poor, but I never went hungry, and I didn’t watch my little sister succumb to a curable childhood illness like my mother did.
 How did this shape the young woman my mother was into the mother she became?
 The research I found was focused on white people who were cisgender and in heterosexual relationships.
 I wondered: How have legacies of slavery, colonialism, immigration, genocide, and racism shaped and exacerbated the mother wound for people of color and indigenous folks?
 How does homophobia, transphobia, etc. contribute to these wounds?
 I turned to literature and found answers in stories by writers of color.

 Ultimately, I was searching for stories that could help me understand my mother and why she couldn’t and still can’t nurture me.
 I needed to know I wasn’t alone in my suffering and that I could survive being unmothered.
 I found that I can make something beautiful out of my suffering: I can create spaces like the Writing the Mother Wound movement and establish relationships like the one with Longreads where I can help stories like these get published.